rafael-santiago/macgonuts/doc/MANUAL.md

 joshua@FarEastForTheTrees:~# macgonuts help eavesdrop
 use: macgonuts eavesdrop --lo-iface=<label>
                          --alice-addr=<ip4|ip6> --bob-addr=<ip4|ip6>
-                        [--pcap-file=<path> --file=<path> --undo-spoof]
+                        [--pcap-file=<path> --file=<path> --filter-globs=<glob_0,...,glob_n> --undo-spoof]
 ```

 So...
 Story time!!!!!!

-Once upon time Alice and Bob they were communicating each other by using the local network but they were
+Once upon time Alice and Bob, they were communicating each other by using the local network but they were
 in different network segments!
 Connected through switches!
 In order to avoid Eve of doing passive sniffing, bad girl!

 Eve, after some evil laughs (``- MuHahuahuahuAH...``, ``- Muhahauahuahau...``) however, she was using ``macgonuts``
-that has btw her favorite command that is able to deceive bridged networks when sniffing (Well, I love puns,
+that has btw her favorite command that is able to deceive bridged/segmented networks when sniffing (Well, I love puns,
 I have to admit).

 All Eve needed to do was: